Tuesday, March 29, 2011

-With this in mind we can ask some questions that will help us hold a Biblical view of love.
-This view has almost nothing in common with its modern understanding of the word because the modern view is devoid of truth.
+With this in mind we can ask some questions that will help us hold to a Biblical view of love.
+This view has almost nothing in common the modern understanding of "love" because the modern view is devoid of truth.
 When one touts loving the poor, for example, we can ask, "does he also advocate the murder of their children through abortion?", for this is not love, it does not protect.
 When one speaks of loving the sinner, does he also speak of blessing their harmful behavior?
-He does not love, for that does not protect.
+If he does, he does not love, for it does not protect.
 When one preaches about God, does he preach that all roads lead to Him?
-He does not love for that does not protect.
-When one speaks of loving the children, does he also advocate their protection from the most loving thing that has ever happened in the history of man: our salvation from God's wrath through Jesus' death on the cross?
-He does not love for that does not protect.
+If he does he does not love for that does not protect.
+When one speaks of loving the children, does he also advocate their protection from--as in the schoolhouse--the most loving thing that has ever happened in the history of man: our salvation from God's wrath through Jesus' death on the cross?
+If he does, he does not love for that does not protect.

 In short, love is not always about feeling good, or doing things that make us feel good about ourselves.
-The truth is, love demands us to do things that can make us feel pretty rotten.
-Often, on the other hand, some things that make us feel good about ourselves today will in the long run bring about pain and suffering.
-But love, in the long run, protects.
+The truth is, love demands us do things that can make us feel pretty rotten.
+Often, on the other hand, some things that make us feel good about ourselves today will, in the long run, bring forth pain and suffering.
+But real love, in the long run, protects.

 Very thought provoking, Dan, thanks for this.